New Merchandising Onslaught Looms for Martha Stewart

 Sales of Martha Stewart licensed merchandise at Kmart continue to downtrend, but the stage is set elsewhere for a strategic advance, in line with the company's overall approach, which Martha Stewart Living Omnimedia (MSLO) president and ceo Susan Lyne characterized as a move "to diversify our product line and broaden our distribution channels."

-Speaking to analysts during yesterday’s third quarter conference all, Lyne said the diversification plan applies across all four business segments -- publishing, broadcasting, merchandising, and internet.
+Speaking to analysts during the MSLO third quarter conference call, Lyne said the diversification plan applies across all four business segments — publishing, broadcasting, merchandising, and internet.

 Lyne pointed to the recent and coming launches of:

 Martha Stewart Colors interior and exterior paint color program due in all 1,275 Lowe's stores in early 2007;

 The 2007 launch of Martha Stewart Collection at Macy's with up to 1,400 products;

 The 2007 debut of floor coverings, lighting and bathroom fixtures, kitchen cabinets and closet organizers in KB Studios;

 Martha Stewart Crafts Collection to launch in April with 37 linear feet in the more than 900 Michaels stores;

 The current re-launch of the internet site, including e-commerce functions, and key alliances with Google Video and Yahoo Lifestyle.